California OSHA is implementing a new regulation titled Workplace Violence Prevention in Health Care

 - Reviewing and evaluating workplace violence incidents that result in a serious injury or fatality.
 Our debriefing tool, the CPI COPING Model℠, is a great way to get started with reviewing incidents and preventing recurrences.
 It helps you with reviewing serious injuries and fatalities, as well as with reviewing more common incidents of verbal violence.
 You can also take debriefing a step further with our additional resources on critical incident reporting, including a free resource, DVD refresher programs, and a Topic Module on debriefing.

 - Interactive questions and answers with someone who’s knowledgeable about your workplace violence prevention plan.
 With CPI’s train-the-trainer model, staff who attend the Instructor Certification Program become your in-house experts.
 By mastering CPI techniques and teaching them to other staff, a Nonviolent Crisis Intervention® trainer becomes a knowledgeable resource for staff who have questions.
 Question-and-answer sessions are an integral part of all CPI training programs, even those you conduct via online/blended learning.
 For example, webcams are one of just a few ways to create an interactive session if you’re conducting online training.
-You can also have in-person discussions during the classroom portion of Nonviolent Crisis Intervention® Flex training, our online/blended learning option.
+You can also have in-person discussions during the classroom portion of our blended Nonviolent Crisis Intervention® training.
 If you choose to conduct training entirely in person, there are even more opportunities for discussion.
 CPI support is also here for you to help you implement training effectively, problem-solve any issues staff are facing, and find answers to complex questions and situations.

 The regulations also require refresher training at least annually for employees performing patient-contact activities to review the topics included in their initial training.